anaptecs/jeaf-generator/README.md

 <br>

 # JEAF Generator
-Use UML models to generate code for Spring, REST, OpenAPI, Java and others.
+JEAF Generator uses UML models to generate code for Spring, REST, OpenAPI, Java and others.

 Boost your software development efficiency and time-to-market.
 Bye bye handwritten boiler blade code.
 Let your developers concentrate on what is really important: delivering business features